lsst/source_injection/doc/lsst.source.injection/reference/13_ingest_injection_catalog.rst

     `$USER`
         The user's username.

 If successful, the tool will print a message similar to:

 .. code-block:: bash

-    Ingested 3 g band injection_catalog DatasetRefs into the butler.
+    Ingested 3 r-band injection_catalog DatasetRefs into: u/$USER/scratch/my_injection_inputs

 In this example, the right ascension and declination values in the input catalog fall across three HTM7 trixels, resulting in three datasets being ingested.